How to Engage Remote Developer Teams

 It may seem like we’ve listed a bunch of reasons why you wouldn’t want this employee on your team, but that’s not the case at all.
 We all suffer from demotivation and feelings of isolation; there could be a number of reasons that feed into these types of behaviours.
 The obvious would be the current situation of the world, it’s understandable why someone would feel demotivated at work when so much else is happening at home and abroad.

 Remember this is a teammate who is struggling and doesn’t need someone to tell them off.
 The best you can do is jump on a 1-on-1 call with the person and see if you can uncover the reasons behind their lack of motivation and isolation.
 What’s their day-to-day like?
 How’s working from home?
 You want to address these issues as soon as you can and provide support so that this doesn’t snowball into a more significant problem.
 Everything hinges on the quality of your relationship with your individual teammates.
 If it’s low, you’re going to need to start building rapport with them and invest time coaching them through and out the other side.
+Or take notes from our friends at mySugr, who benefit from sending weekly and bi-weekly health surveys to see how their employees are doing which enable them to make quick changes going forward.

 The best time to stop burnout and isolation is now - before you even reach a point of distress.
 Our friends over at Gitlab suggest managers to encourage healthy ‘routines’ which proactively help reduce mental strain and potential isolation.
 Here are some of their recommendations: